aka Absorbency Boy

 As Earth-Man: Action Comics #859 (Jan.
 2008)

 The Legionnaire called Earth-Man is one of several who began their heroic careers as a Legion reject.
-For some like Kirt Niedrigh, this rejection was the most disappointing event of his life, and his anger led hiim down the path towards revenge.
+For some like Kirt Niedrigh, tthe Legion's rejection of his membership application was the most disappointing event of his life, and his anger led him down the path towards revenge.

 As Absorbency Boy, Niedrigh lost his bid for membership to Tyroc.
-Soon afterwards, he enacted a plan to arrange for his demise.
-Absorbency Boy found his way into Legion headquarters, biding his time for the chance to prove his superiority to Tyroc.
-With the power to absorb others' super-powers, Kirt disabled Superboy and Sun Boy.
+Soon afterwards, he enacted a plan to arrange for his rival's demise.
+Absorbency Boy found his way into Legion headquarters, biding his time for the chance to prove his superiority.
+Using his power to absorb others' super-powers, Kirt disabled Superboy and Sun Boy.
 Still, Tyroc outsmarted him and was sent packing.
 (Superboy #218)